mohawksd9sd-maker/SAM3-DualZero-Conoid/README.md

 ## Abstract

-SAM3 (Spectral Action Model 3) is a speculative but rigorously constructed non-commutative geometric framework that attempts to derive the Standard Model of particle physics and classical gravity from a single geometric object: the **right conoid surface** equipped with a custom **Dual-Zero hyperreal algebra** and 12-bridge icosahedral symmetry.
+SAM3 (Spectral Action Model 3) is a novel non-commutative geometric framework that attempts to derive the Standard Model of particle physics and classical gravity from a single geometric object: the **right conoid surface** equipped with a custom **Dual-Zero hyperreal algebra** and 12-bridge icosahedral symmetry.

 The model combines:
 - An infinite ruled conoid manifold \(M_c\) with 12 discrete bridges